-- On January 11, 2016, the Canadian National Contact Point (the “NCP”), for the OECD Guidelines for Multinational Enterprises (the “Guidelines”), received from the Bruno Manser Fund (BMF) (the “Notifier”), a Switzerland-based non-governmental organization, a Request for Review (RfR) entitled “Complaint against the Sakto Group, Ottawa” related to the disclosure provisions in the Guidelines.
+On January 11, 2016, the Canadian National Contact Point (the “NCP”) for the OECD Guidelines for Multinational Enterprises (the “Guidelines), received a Request for Review (RfR) from the notifier, Bruno Manser Fund (“BMF”), entitled “Complaint against the Sakto Group, Ottawa”.

 - the identity of the party concerned and its interest in the matter;